2000 Spanish general election

 The election saw the PP securing an unexpected absolute majority in the Congress of Deputies, obtaining 183 out of 350 seats and increasing its margin of victory with the PSOE.
-A pre-election agreement between the PSOE and United Left (IU) was unsuccessful, with such alliance being said to prompt tactical voting for Aznar, who also benefited from a moderate stance during his tenure.
+A pre-election agreement between the PSOE and IU was unsuccessful, with such alliance being said to prompt tactical voting for Aznar, who also benefited from a moderate stance during his tenure.
 Almunia announced his resignation immediately after results were known, triggering a leadership election.
 Regional and peripheral nationalist parties improved their results, except for CiU—which had been in electoral decline for a decade following its support to Spanish ruling parties—and the abertzale left-supported Euskal Herritarrok (EH), which urged its voters in the Basque Country and Navarre to boycott the election.
-The PNV benefitted from EH's absence and gained two seats, whereas both CC and the Galician Nationalist Bloc (BNG) had strong showings in their respective regions.
-Initiative for Catalonia (IC), which had split from IU in 1997, clinged on to parliamentary representation but suffered from the electoral competition with United and Alternative Left (EUiA), IU's newly-founded regional branch in Catalonia which failed to secure any seat.
-This would be the first and only general election in which both parties would contest each other.
+The PNV benefitted from EH's absence and gained two seats, whereas both CC and the Galician Nationalist Bloc had strong showings in their respective regions.
+IC clung on to parliamentary representation but suffered from the electoral competition with United and Alternative Left, IU's newly-founded regional branch in Catalonia, which failed to secure any seat.
+This would be the only general election in which both parties would run separately.

-This marked the first time that the PP secured a nationwide absolute majority, its best result in both popular vote share and seats up until then (only exceeded in 2011), as well as the first time that PP results exceeded the combined totals for PSOE and IU.
+This marked the first of two times that the PP secured a nationwide absolute majority, its best result in both popular vote share and seats up until then (only exceeded in 2011), as well as the first time that PP results exceeded the combined totals for PSOE and IU.
 In contrast, the PSOE got its worst election result in 21 years.
-This was the second time a party received more than 10 million votes, the previous one being in 1982.
+This was the second time a single party received more than 10 million votes in Spanish history, the previous one being in 1982.
 Voter turnout was one of the lowest for Spanish election standards up to that time, with only 68.7% of the electorate casting a vote.